 Another area of concern identified in the current study was around the value of sport science, including how organisations and coaches value (or don’t) sport scientists.
 Some participants reported via open ended questions that sport scientists were not valued in an organisation and are often under remunerated in comparison to other staff.
 In 2021, ESSA released a salary guide for accredited sport scientists working within Australia23.
 This provides a salary range guide for organisations employing sports scientists for entry level positions ($70,000 - $79,999) through to senior positions (minimum 10 years’ experience) ($120,000+).
-Responses also indicated that when funding was an issue, sport scientists are the first staff to lose their positions.
-A further value-related concept reported relates to the oversupply of graduates willing to work in sport science, and the potential exploitation that can occur where people work for free or very little renumeration under the guise of internships or gaining experience.
-Work integrated learning is an important aspect of any university program14, however, the amount of experience that may be expected to be acquired post-graduation for limited remuneration is of concern.
+Sport scientists could use this guide to inform employers of their value and assist them in salary negotiations.
+Responses also indicated that when funding was an issue, sport scientists are the first staff to lose their positions suggesting that organisations do not value the contribution of sport scientists as highly as other positions within the organisation (e.g., coaches).
+A further value-related concept reported by participants in their free-text responses relates to the oversupply of graduates willing to work in sport science, and the potential exploitation that can occur where people work for free or very little renumeration under the guise of internships or gaining experience.
+There have not been any reports into the actual number of sport science roles relative to the number of graduates looking to work in sport science, so this is currently a perceived and anecdotally reported oversupply.

+Work integrated learning is an important aspect of any university program14 and may encompass not only on the job learning and experience, but simulations, case studies and similar learning experiences.
+Whilst experience gained during study are important and contribute to an individuals development, there seems to be an expectation of post-graduation experience.
+However, the amount of experience that may be expected to be acquired post-graduation for limited remuneration is of concern.
 As a result, two major accrediting bodies, ESSA and BASES have released positions statements regarding internships in sport science15,24.
-Further education is required so sporting organisations recognise the value of sport scientist and therefore provide appropriate remuneration.
+Both statements outline what an internship is, potential benefits and considerations, such as renumeration, length, ’working’ hours and outline good practices.
+They also have reference guides to assist employers in determining whether an internship is most appropriate, or they should engage an employee for the role.
+Further education is required so sporting organisations recognise the value of sport scientists and therefore provide appropriate remuneration.
 Furthermore, universities need to educate undergraduate and postgraduate students around WIL, internships, and the appropriate expectations they should have in addition to the types of roles they should be undertaking as an intern.
+It is important to recognise that a core concept of the ESSA guidelines state that an internship experience should be mutually beneficial for the both the graduate and the organisation.